Free shipping over $200

 Drainage and Stormwater Management

-A quality turf should drain water fast.
-Check for drainage holes, Quadruple hole punched backing, or full Water Permeability ratings.
-These let rain flow through instead of pooling.
-A good sub-base made of crushed rock or gravel helps water soak into the ground and supports better stormwater management.
+A quality turf should drain water quickly.
+Check for drainage holes, strong backing, and water permeability details.
+A good sub-base made of crushed rock or gravel helps rain move through the surface instead of pooling.

 Water Conservation